-To work in conservation you must develop skills in the arts – the art of patience, the art of tolerance, and the art of optimism.
-These have not always come naturally to me, but I have learnt a lot over the last few years and have come a long way.
-Today, however, I am going to express a fairly strong opinion on behalf of the environment and non-human animals.
+To work in conservation you must develop skills in the arts – the art of patience, tolerance, and optimism.
+These have not always come naturally to me but I‘ve learnt a lot over the years.
+Today, however, I’m going to tread a thin-ish line on behalf of the planet.

 I would first like to award full credit to those who have capitalised on the power of social media to make a living (even excelled); many empower young ladies to love their bodies, many advise fitness enthusiasts, and many provide healthy recipes, pro beauty tips, or outfit ideas etc. And by doing so they live a flexible life, doing what they love.
 It’s great 🙂

 These people who have, possibly quite unintentionally, built a large following and a positive reputation online have such a big influence on…the whole world really.
 Their reach is global.
-Unfortunately, every single day I see streams of images on social media of take-away coffee cups, smoothies with plastic straws, plastic shopping bags, and people standing next to wild, endangered (drugged, might I add) animals.
-These images glamourise such activities; activities that are unethical and unsustainable.
+Unfortunately, every single day I see streams of images on social media of take-away coffee cups, smoothies with plastic straws, plastic shopping bags, and people standing next to wild, endangered (drugged) animals.
+These images glamourise such activities, activities that are unethical and unsustainable.

 We really need to start appreciating just how powerful social media is.
-All of us scroll through Instagram, instantly wishing for a coffee when we see a perfectly edited photo of a manicured hand holding a take-away mocha, or wanting to jump on a plane to Africa when we witness cute cuddles between human and lion cub.
+All of us scroll through Instagram, instantly wishing for a coffee when we see a perfectly edited photo of a manicured hand holding a take-away mocha, or wishing to jump on a plane to Africa when we witness cute cuddles between human and lion cub.
 But neither of these practices is at all acceptable anymore.
-And the simple matter is, there is no issue at all blogging about coffee, life-on-the-go, or wildlife encounters, but a little research and a little consideration for sustainable practices is all that is required.
+And the simple matter is there are no real issues with blogging about coffee, life-on-the-go, or wildlife encounters, but a little research and a little consideration for sustainable practices is all that is required.

 Particularly, when you consider that the up and coming generations are now creating social media accounts from a very young age.

-What bothers me more is the fact that it’s acceptable to flaunt unethical practices and unsustainable livelihoods (sometimes unknowingly, which I appreciate), but it’s seen as negative to write a simple and polite message (many are not polite when they do this, therefore, I do not refer to them here) advising the blogger about the ethical implications, and requesting that they research more sustainable practices.
+What bothers me more is the fact that it’s acceptable to flaunt unethical practices and unsustainable livelihoods (sometimes unknowingly, which I appreciate), but it’s seen as negative to write a simple message advising the blogger of the ethical implications and requesting that they research more sustainable practices.

-This request is not for the benefit of the author, or for the benefit of the blogger.
+This request is not for the benefit of the author or for the benefit of the blogger.
 It is for the benefit of the planet.
-Can we not look past our own egos and our own interests for one minute to realise that there are wider implications to what we say and do?
-Please put aside bitterness and resentment towards the commenters, take a step back, and realise that we simply advocate for a healthier planet.
+I ask that you refrain from bitterness and resentment towards the commenters, take a step back, and realise that they’re simply advocating for a healthier planet.

-Like it or not, if you become a public figure and have an influence on the wider community, I personally see it as responsible to demonstrate ethical and sustainable lives; as subtle as that might be (even if that just means avoiding plastic water bottles).
+If you become a public figure and have an influence on the wider community, I personally see it as responsible to demonstrate ethical and sustainable lives or at the least think twice about ‘glamourising’ practices that are harmful; as subtle as that might be (even if that just means avoiding plastic water bottles).

-Environmentalism may not be everybody’s cup of tea, so bloggers shouldn’t feel the need to fill a weekly segment with the latest climate change news.
-Yet, considering the global issues we face, it would be amazing to see more eco-friendly posts amongst the Instagram blogging community.
+Environmentalism may not be everybody’s cup of tea so bloggers shouldn’t be expected to fill a weekly segment with the latest climate news!
+Yet, considering the global issues we face, it would be great to see more eco-friendly posts amongst the Instagram blogging community.